 The parking lot on the north side of the building will be available for guest parking.
 There will be new handicapped spots in this lot.

-Restrooms will be available in the Duke Energy Children’s Museum and outside the entrance of the Special Exhibit Gallery.
+New restrooms are available in the Duke Energy Children’s Museum lobby and inside the Children's Museum.

 Both the escalators and large elevator that lead down to the Duke Energy Children’s Museum and Special Exhibit Gallery will continue to be available for guests.